Reproducing and debugging kernel builds

 Finding the correct job

 There are multiple places in the pipeline where the builds are run.
-Most likely, you will want to open the failed builds which are marked with the red cross.
-However, if you need to reproduce a successful build, you need to get the correct job in the pipeline first:
+Most likely, you want to reproduce the failed builds which are marked with the red cross.
+If you need to reproduce a successful build, you need to get the correct job in the pipeline first:

-- Base kernel build: Open the desired architecture and config job in the
+- Base kernel build: Open the desired architecture in the

 build